-- 1 Help clubs prepare their proposals for the council. - 2 Discuss proposed legislation at the district conference or other meetings. - 3 Know the existing attitudes of Rotarians within the district. - 4 Critically consider all legislation proposed to the council and communicate those views to the council effectively. - 5 Act as an objective legislator or RI. - 6 Attend the meeting of the council for its full duration. - 7 Report on the council's deliberations to the clubs of the district after the council meets. - 8 Be accessible to clubs in the district to assist in their preparation of proposals for future councils. - 9 Modify the District ROP to correct new legislation passed by the COL prior to the District Conference that a new COL representative is elected. (last year of service)
+- 1) Help clubs prepare their proposals for the Council. - 2) Discuss proposed legislation at the district conference or other meetings. - 3) Know the existing attitudes of Rotarians within the district. - 4 Critically consider all legislation proposed to the Council and communicate those views to the Council effectively. - 5) Act as an objective legislator of RI. - 6 Attend the meeting of the Council for its full duration. - 7) Report on the Council's deliberations to the clubs of the district after the Council meets. - 8) Be accessible to clubs in the district to assist in their preparation of proposals for future councils.
+(RIB 8.030.) - 9) Modify the District ROP to correct new legislation passed by the COL prior to the District Conference that a new COL representative is elected. (last year of service)